Florizel Glasspole: Early life and education

 Florizel Glasspole was born in Kingston, Jamaica on 25 September 1909.
 His parents were the Rev. Theophilus A. Glasspole, a Methodist minister, and Florence (née Baxter).
 Glasspole received his early education at Buff Bay Elementary School in Portland between 1914 and 1918.
 He then attended Central branch Elementary School and Wolmer's Boys School (1922-1926).
-In 1946, he enrolled in Ruskin College, Oxford, where he majored in Trade Union Studies on a one-year scholarship awarded by the British Trade Union Congress.
+In 1946, he enrolled in Ruskin College, Oxford, where he majored in Trade Union Studies on a one-year scholarship awarded by the British Trades Union Congress.

 Career

 Glasspole's first job was in the Civil Service with the Registrar of Titles Office in 1926.
 From 1930, he worked as an accounting clerk at the Serge Island Sugar Estate near Seaforth St Thomas.
 Between 1937 and 1955, Glasspole was general secretary of the Jamaica United Clerks' Association, of the Water Commission Manual Workers' Union, of the Municipal and Parochial General Workers' Union and of the National Workers' Union.
 He was president of the Jamaica Printers' and Allied Workers' Union, the Machado Employees' Union, and the General Hospital and Allied Workers' Union.
-Glasspole was also, from 1939 to 1947, General Secretary of the Trades Union Advisory Council and, from 1947 to 1952, General Secretary of the Jamaican Trade Union Congress.
+Glasspole was also, from 1939 to 1947, General Secretary of the Trades Union Advisory Council and, from 1947 to 1952, General Secretary of the Jamaican Trades Union Congress.